What Are Schools Doing to Increase Diversity in Nursing?

 Angelique Geehan works to support and repair the connections people have with themselves and their families, communities, and cultural practices.
 A queer, Asian, gender binary-nonconforming parent, Geehan founded Interchange, a consulting group that offers anti-oppression support.
 She organizes as part of several groups, including the National Perinatal Association's Health Equity Workgroup, the Health and Healing Justice Committee of the National Queer and Trans Asian and Pacific Islander Alliance, QTPOC+ Family Circle, and Batalá Houston.

-- Hispanic and Latino Nurses You Should Know About
+Hispanic and Latino/a Nurses You Should Know About

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.